wenyangchu/ai_coach_frontend/README.md

-# React + Vite
+# AI Coach Frontend

+This provides the UI to work with AI Coach Backend to deliver a complete web learning platform

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This repo uses React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: